Johnson County Mental Health

 Coleman worked as a behavioral health specialist at two different schools in the Kansas City, Kansas Public Schools before joining the Overland Park Police Department.
 Coleman graduated from Hiram College with a bachelor’s degree in general education studies.

-Speciality: Youth outreach and engagement
+Specialty: Youth outreach and engagement

 Officer Morgan Hamilton is a member of the crisis action team.
 He is Crisis Intervention Team-certified and served as a patrol officer in the department prior to joining OPCAT.